darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

 can accept by :ref:`retrieving them <organization-invite-retrieving-invites-for-a-user>` and then allowing the user to select which invite to accept.

-A person will need to be selected which is explained :ref:`here <organization-invite-accepting-an-invite-person-association>`.
+A person will need to be associated which is explained :ref:`here <organization-invite-accepting-an-invite-person-association>`.
-Once a person has been selected a request will need to be sent to the following endpoint to accept the invite, assuming the id of the invite is ``f05df920-b51e-4da2-b7a6-9eebc67e7059``: https://api.bluebuttonpro.com/OrganizationInvites/f05df920-b51e-4da2-b7a6-9eebc67e7059/accept.
+Once all this information is obtained a request will need to be sent to the following endpoint to accept the invite, assuming the id of the invite is ``f05df920-b51e-4da2-b7a6-9eebc67e7059``: https://api.bluebuttonpro.com/OrganizationInvites/f05df920-b51e-4da2-b7a6-9eebc67e7059/accept.

 The endpoint accepts the following parameters:

 id - **REQUIRED**
    This is the id of the invite.

-personId - **REQUIRED**
-   This is the id of the person to associate the patient in the invite with.
+.. _organization-invite-existing-person-id:

+existingPersonId
+   If the invite should be associated with an existing person, then this parameter should contain the id of that person.
+If a new person needs to be created, then do not send a request with this parameter, or set the parameter to ``null``.

+.. _organization-invite-person-relationship-type:

+personRelationshipType
+   This parameter is only relevant and required if a new person needs to be generated, otherwise the parameter is ignored.
+The relationship between the user and the new person needs to be specified here.

 The request can be constructed like this: